aofei/air/README.md

 ## License

-This project is licensed under the TFL License.
+This project is licensed under the Unlicense.

 License can be found [here](LICENSE).